TomerTTB/Atera/README.md

 There were a few points that were more difficult to overcome:

 1) Navigation to the login page before the 302 redirect.
-The playwright finds an element on the page, which causes the test to stop at this point with a blank screen.
-I had to remove 'await' and keep it alive until validation of a new URL endpoint.
+Playwright finds an element on the page, causing the test to stop at this point with a blank screen.
+I had to remove 'await' and keep it active until the new URL endpoint was validated.
 2) Saving the storage state.
-I had to use the network monitor to know when I was receiving the JWT and relevant cookies.
+I had to use the network monitor to identify when I was receiving the JWT and relevant cookies.
-3) I originally designed the login as a Page Object Model (POM) that extended as a fixture.
-Now, I think it was a mistake that created an issue, as fixtures cannot run from within the 'global-setup' or the hooks.
-For my next project, I would research ways to design the login, as I want it to be a separate module from the loginPage.
+3) Initially, I designed the login as a POM that extended as a fixture.
+I now realize this was a mistake because fixtures cannot run from within 'global-setup' or hooks.
+For my next project, I will research ways to design the login as a separate module from the loginPage.

 Note - Fixtures can run from the 'global-setup' or the hooks, but it requires controlling the context manually, and it seems like something that I don't want or need to do.

-As I tried to place myself in the role of infrastructure, I found out it can be a bottomless pit :), there is no end to how many more capabilities you can add.
+As I tried to place myself in the role of infrastructure, I found out it can be a bottomless pit :), there's no limit to the capabilities you can add.
-I think it's super important to collect the correct requirements from the customers and translate them into actionable tasks for only what's necessary.
-All in all, it was a nice project to work on.
-I pushed myself hard on it, and it should accurately reflect where I am in terms of hands-on coding experience.
+I think it's crucial to gather accurate requirements from customers and translate them into actionable tasks, focusing only on what's necessary.
+Overall in all, it was a nice project to work on.
+I pushed myself hard on it, and it should accurately reflect my current hands-on coding experience.